Mausy5043/python-nut3/BUILDING.md

 To distribute a new production version the package must be built and uploaded to [pypi.org](https://pypi.org)

 Start by making the necessary changes on the `devel` branch (see the previous paragraph).
+Test the changes and, if tests are succesfull create a pull request against the `devel` branch.s
 1. Merge the pull request from the `devel` branch into the `latest` branch.
     -   Merges from a separate branch are considered MINOR changes, unless they break existing functionality.
     -   Fixes etc. may be committed directly to the `latest` branch as a new PATCH version.